DMI Job Opportunities (Information Current as of 30JUL18)

 · No derogatory information in personnel file.

-· Letter of intent: “Why you think you are a good fit and how you will use this opportunity to enable DMI’s success?”
+· Letter of intent addressed to COL William B. Ostlund, Director, Department of Military Instruction on “Why you think you are a good fit for DMI and how you will use this opportunity to enable DMI’s success?”

 · See AR 621-1 and the ELDP website above for additional requirements for Advanced Civil Schooling and admission requirements for ELDP.